ellertsmari/demoRepo/README.md

 # demoRepo

-This here is a demo repository just to try out forking and branching
+This here is the demo repository to try out forking and branching